Does a $500 dollar bill really exist?

 You’re right to be skeptical.
 A bill with that high of a denomination sounds crazy.

-I mean, can you imagine walking around with one piece of paper that can buy you 500 items from the dollar menu?
+It’s almost inconceivable to picture carrying one piece of paper that can buy you 500 items from the dollar menu?

 Is there a $500 dollar bill?